Luiss1776/osTicket-Prereqs/README.md

 <p>
 Downloading MySQL

 From the installation files, download and install my SQL 5.5.62.
 Go back to downloads & click the MySQL file.
 Click finish, press next, click standard configuration, click next until you get to password.
 Your username will be Root, Then Create a password.
-(Password) Press next once done and then execute
+(Password) Press next once done and then execute.
-My SQL CREATES THE DATABASE FOR YOU TO STORE THE TICKETS ON. press finish when done.
+(My SQL CREATES A DATABASE FOR YOU TO STORE TICKETS ON for osTicket.

 CONFIGURATION OF IIS IS BELOW
 Opening IIS As admin.
 Register PHP from within IIS